 Curled around my down-feathered pillow, as Chicken Pox created a polka dot motif all over my body, my father stood at the end of my bed with the best pill for relief — ever.

 “Honey, I have a gift for you,” he smiled.
 “I know how much you love to color.”
-Then, handing me a Shirley Temple coloring book, along with a fresh box of Crayola crayons, I instantly forgot the feeling that a thousand mosquitoes had just attacked my body.
+Then, handing me a Shirley Temple coloring book, along with a new box of Crayola crayons, I instantly forgot the feeling that a thousand mosquitoes had just attacked my body.

 “Remember, you must color inside the lines if you want to make it pretty.”

-When I first became a mother in 1981and held my daughter, Michelle, in my arms, I made a conscious decision that her life, and any future children, would follow a different path.
+When I first became a mother in 1981and held my daughter Michelle in my arms, I made a conscious decision that her life, and any future children, would follow a different path.

 Not long ago, I found myself telling Jenni (my number 2), “Go for it,” when she decided to leave a ten-year teaching career, a profession she loved with security, and moved back to San Diego.
-She’d leave with no job in site, no home to move into.
+She’d go with no job in sight, no home to move into.
 All she had was her leap of faith.
 Waving goodbye, it hit me, “Why don’t I give myself the same permission.
 I never tell them not to try.”
-Perhaps it was time I became my own child.
+Perhaps it was time I became my child.

 I think we’ve all done this – given consent to others while not allowing ourselves the same courtesy.
 It’s a beautiful expression of our love to be selfless, but we need to treat ourselves with the same reverence.

 So, the next time I’m faced with “what’s expected,” I’ll first dive into my box of 100 freshly sharpened crayons and ask, “What would I tell my children to do?”
 Then, pulling out the brightest crayon I find, I’ll start creating.
 Our lives should be about exploring color as each new day presents itself, and there’s no better way to explore it than outside the lines.